limangox/sakamsg/README.md

     ```
     sakamsg -r refresh_token -p
     ```
-    > also can with `-hn` to save the thumbnails、voice calling images、offical photos of all members from hinatazaka.
+    > also can with `-hn / -s / -a / -y / -mai ` to save the thumbnails、voice calling images、offical photos from specify group/person.

     ```
     sakamsg -r refresh_token -p -hn
     ```
-    > also can with `-s` to save the thumbnails、voice calling images、offical photos of all members from sakurazaka.

-    ```
-    sakamsg -r refresh_token -p -s
-    ```
 ## Query the subscription members
   - Use `-q` Query the subscription members (Contains current members that have been subscribed to)
     ```
     sakamsg -r refresh_token -q
     ```
-    > with `-hn` command
+    > with `-hn / -s / -a / -y / -mai ` command

     ```
     sakamsg -r refresh_token -q -hn